0xHatch/Share/README.md

 # Share

-A repository containing arbitary junk.
+A collection of arbitary payloads for authorised testing engagements.